 Another critical part of the ESG puzzle is human resources (HR).
 HR professionals are responsible for implementing and enforcing ethical standards within a company.

-They also play a key role in recruiting and training employees who are committed to social and environmental responsibility.
+They also play a crucial role in recruiting and training employees committed to social and environmental responsibility.

 “HR departments are uniquely positioned to drive ESG strategy – aligning corporate culture and human values to create a more sustainable workplace and ensure business success.
 When HR has a ‘seat at the ESG table,’ every function can be connected to the organization’s ESG strategy,” said Patrice Graves, Executive Vice President and CHRO at NCR Corporation.